ranedk/tuts/elixir/elixirtuts/otp.md

 iex> GenServer.call(:seq, :next_number)
 iex> :sys.get_status :seq
 ```
+> Note: Pass any random things to GenServer.call and GenServer will crash! e.g. `GenServer.call(:seq, :bla)`
 For more details on the 6 callbacks provided by GenServer, refer docs

 # Code structuring